 There can be a delay between when a bill is filed for the work-related illness or injury and when the state workers' compensation insurance decides if they should pay the bill.
-Medicare can't pay for items or services that workers' compensation will pay for promptly (usually 120 days).
-However, if the workers' compensation insurer denies payment for your medical bills pending a review of your claim, Medicare may make a conditional payment .
+Medicare can't pay for items or services that workers' compensation will pay for promptly (generally 120 days).
+However, if the workers' compensation insurer denies payment for your medical bills pending a review of your claim (generally 120 days or longer), Medicare may make a conditional payment.

 If the state workers' compensation insurance denies payment, and if you give Medicare proof that the claim was denied, then Medicare will pay for Medicare-covered items and services.